nintendogamer15/niri-dotfiles/README.md

    - Install all required packages from pacman and AUR
    - Copy configuration files to appropriate locations
    - Set up themes and apply configurations
+   - Install and configure oh-my-bash with powerline-wizard theme
    - Prompt for optional applications

 ## What's Included